LocalStorage vs SessionStorage: Architecture, Limits & Production Patterns

 Data Serialization, Compression & Binary Handling

 JSON.stringify is synchronous and CPU-intensive.
 Large Redux/Zustand trees or deeply nested component state can trigger 100 ms+ main-thread blocks.
 Additionally, circular references (common in DOM nodes or event emitters) will throw TypeError: Converting circular structure to JSON.
+The trade-offs of different serialization strategies are explored in depth in Data Serialization & Deserialization.

 Implement a replacer function with a WeakSet to detect cycles and cap payload size before committing to disk.
 Debug serialization bottlenecks using Chrome DevTools Performance > Main thread > “JSON.stringify” markers.